SecurityAttributes/SecurityPosture/By_Example/Scenario_01.md

 ## Scenario 1 - Overall Posture on the Corporate Dashboard
-In this example, Amalgamated Example Company has a very complex security posture based on many factors across many internal organization, located in many places.
+In this example, Amalgamated Example Company has a very complex security posture based on many factors across many internal organizations located in many places.
-But for the purpose of an executive dashboard, the security posture is bucketed into one of four states:
+For the purpose of an executive dashboard, the security posture is bucketed into one of four states:
 - Business As Usual
 - Heightened Threat